 In this section

-The course provides a programme of study in accounting and accounting-related modules which enable graduates with non-accounting degrees to obtain a general introduction to the subject, and then to specialise in particular areas of accounting suited to the career path of each student.
+The course includes both accounting and accounting-related modules which allows graduates from non-accounting degrees to obtain a general introduction to the subject, and then specialise in particular areas of accounting suited to their career aspirations.

 The programme is delivered over one academic year (late September - late June).
 It is a full-time course which is delivered through lectures and seminars and it is expected that students will undertake independent study.